GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: Sample outputs

-The Hubble Space Telescope (HST; ~\citet{Freedman2001, Momcheva2016}) is a 2.4-meter optical and ultraviolet space observatory launched in 1990, orbiting Earth at an altitude of approximately 540 km.
-HST operates across ultraviolet (115-320 nm), visible (320-760 nm), and near-infrared (760-2500 nm) wavelength ranges, providing high-resolution imaging and spectroscopy free from atmospheric distortion.
+The Hubble Space Telescope (HST; ~\citet{Freedman2001, Momcheva2016}) is a 2.4-meter optical and UV space observatory launched in 1990, orbiting Earth at an altitude of approximately 540 km.
+HST operates across UV (115-320 nm), visible (320-760 nm), and NIR (760-2500 nm) wavelength ranges, providing high-resolution imaging and spectroscopy free from atmospheric distortion.
 The telescope's pointing precision, fine guidance sensors, and advanced suite of instruments enable observations of faint and distance objects with unprecedented clarity.

 The Wide Field Camera 3 (WFC3, ~\citet{Momcheva2016,Windhorst2011,Oconnor2024}), installed during the fifth servicing mission in 2009, is one of HST's most versatile instruments.
 It features two independent optical channels: UVIS and IR channel.
-UVIS operates in 200-1000 nm wavelength range with a $4096\times4096$ pixel CCD detector, optimized for ultraviolet and visible light imaging.
-This channel has a pixel scale of $0.^{\prime\prime}04$ and a field of view of approximately $162\times162\ \rm arcsec$.
-While the IR channel covers 800-1700 nm with a $1024\times1024$ HgCdTe array detector, with a pixel scale of $0.^{\prime\prime}13$, providing a field of view of $136\times123\ \rm arcsec$.
-For more detailed information on instrumental design, please refer to WFC3 official website~\footnote{\url{https://www.stsci.edu/hst/instrumentation/wfc3/instrument-design/}}.
+UVIS operates in 200-1000 nm wavelength range with a $4096\times4096$ pixel CCD detector, optimized for UV and visible light imaging.
+This channel has a pixel scale of $0.^{\prime\prime}04$ and a field of view of approximately $162\times162\ \rm arcsec$; meanwhile the IR channel covers 800-1700 nm with a $1024\times1024$ HgCdTe array detector, with a pixel scale of $0.^{\prime\prime}13$, providing a field of view of $136\times123\ \rm arcsec$.
+For more detailed information on instrumental design, we refer to the WFC3 official website~\footnote{\url{https://www.stsci.edu/hst/instrumentation/wfc3/instrument-design/}}.

 The PSF for each filter is taken from the standard PSFs described in~\citep{Anderson2016}.
 The instrumental and sky background noises are calculated using the instrumental parameters and taking into account the operation of HST at Earth orbit.
-As an example, we consider several bands F275W, F390W and F814W from UVIS channels and F105W, F110W, F125W and F160W from IR channels to illustrate the generation of galaxies from the TNG.
+As an example, we considered several bands F275W, F390W, and F814W from UVIS channels and F105W, F110W, F125W, and F160W from the IR channels to illustrate the generation of galaxies from the TNG.
 The exposure time is similarly assumed to be 600 s with one exposure.
-Galaxy images in considered bands are depicted in Figure~\ref{fig: hst}.
+The galaxy images in considered bands are depicted in Figure~\ref{fig: hst}.